 It will help your child relax

-When you are not hovering, pacing, and showing your emotions in a myriad of other ways, I’m pretty sure your child will relax and even play better.
-Seeing and hearing your tension will only make her more tense and no athlete can do her best when she’s worried about what her parents are thinking.
+When you are not hovering, pacing, and showing your emotions in a myriad of other ways, your child will most likely relax and maybe even play better.
+Seeing and hearing your tension will only make him/her more tense and no athlete can do their best when they are worried about what their parents are thinking.

 The goal is for you to sit down physically, so that you will be “sitting down” inwardly and loosening up enough to thoroughly experience the joy of watching your child play.
 Try it for a season and it could end up being the most fun season you’ve had in youth sports yet!